 The installation wizard will guide you through the whole installation process.
 After the installation is finished, remember to activate the program.

 Step 1: Connect to the source server

-Once the program's installation is completed, you will see the Dashboard tab.
+When you start the program, you will see the Dashboard tab.
 Click Create a new migration job link on the How to start card.
 Select the source server type: Office 365.
 The Create Office 365 migration job wizard will open.
-Set the name of the job and hit Next to proceed to the Source mailboxes step.
-If this is your first migration job, you will need to configure connection to the Office 365 tenant that will be used as the source of your migration.
+Set the name of the job and click Next to proceed to the Source mailboxes step.
+If this is your first migration job, you will need to configure a connection to the Office 365 tenant that will be used as the source of your migration.
 Click Add new source connection in the Source server drop-down menu and a wizard will open.
 You need to complete two steps:

 If the configuration is successful, click Finish.